simongeek/KerasVGGcifar10/README.md

-# Keras VGG implementation for cifar-10 clasification
+# Keras VGG implementation for cifar-10 classification

 ## What is Keras?